Rdawson96/usa-landmark-quiz/README.md

   - Feature: Four option buttons (A, B, C, D) corresponding to the multiple-choice answers.
   - Value Added: Allows users to select their answer choice conveniently, facilitating quiz participation and interaction.

+- **Question Number Counter:**
+  - Feature: Question number at the bottom of page corresponding to the question that the user is on.
+  - Value Added: Users can easily track their progress and anticipate the number of questions remaining.

 ### Results Page:
 ![final desktop Results page](assets/readme-images/result-page-desktop-final.png)
 - **Quiz Results Display:**